 Arthroscopic surgery usually means a faster recovery and lower rates of complication than an open surgery.
 However, an arthroscopic procedure is not always the best choice for the patient or the surgeon, and most of the tennis elbow surgeries my colleagues and I perform are open.
 Open surgery has been the standard for more than 50 years and produces excellent outcomes.

-If you are experiencing pain in the elbow, request an appointment with me or one of my colleagues at Summit Medical Group Orthopedics.
+If you are experiencing pain in the elbow, schedule an appointment with me or one of my colleagues at Summit Medical Group Orthopedics.
 We will be able to diagnose the cause of your elbow pain and suggest treatment options.